wpilibsuite/frc-docs/source/docs/software/getting-started/3rd-party-libraries.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 For LabVIEW teams, you may notice a few new Third Party items on various
-paletes (specifically, one in Actuators, one in Actuators->Motor Control
+palettes (specifically, one in Actuators, one in Actuators->Motor Control
 labeled “CAN Motor”, and one in “Sensors”).
 These correspond to folders
 in
 ``Program Files/National Instruments/LabVIEW 2016/vi.lib/Rock Robotics/WPI/Third Party``.